ZAZ (TV channel)

 ZAZ was a Mexican cable television network owned by MVS Comunicaciones aimed at children and teenagers.
 The cable network was launched in Mexico in October 1991 and expanded to the rest of Latin America in 1996.
-In Mexico and Latin America it was available through various cable television companies.
-Originally its programming consisted of "non-violent" animated and live-action series, though on its final years the channel's concept was changed, airing anime series and family movies.
+In Mexico and Latin America, it was available through various cable television companies.
+Originally, its programming consisted of "non-violent" animated and live-action series.
+However, in its final years the channel's concept was changed, airing anime series and family movies.

-Due to low ratings and gradual loss of programming, the channel ceased operations on July 31, 2012, with no official replacement (many cable systems that carried ZAZ replaced it with music-oriented channel Exa TV, also owned by MVS).
+Due to low ratings and gradual loss of programming, the channel ceased operations on July 31, 2012, with no official replacement (many cable systems that carried ZAZ replaced it with the music-oriented channel Exa TV, also owned by MVS).